Software Template Patterns for Self-service

 -

-Environments required for the components, including development, QA, staging and any customizations such as resource consumptions that need to be applied/updated in comparison with the development environment.
-Additionally, understanding who and how the promotion to different environments will happen, and who will have access to read or update this process.
+Environment Requirements: Which environments are required for the components (development, QA, staging), including any customizations such as resource consumption that differ from the development environment.
+Additionally, determine who manages promotion to different environments and who has read or update access to this process.

 -

-Example: If a component needs to be created in production, this could only be managed by the Platform Engineering team, yet visible to the development team.
+Example: Production components may only be managed by the Platform Engineering team while remaining visible to the development team.

 -

-Let’s explore some potential configurations you will create during the hands-on lab, from building a database to namespace as a service or VM.
+Let’s explore the configurations you will create during the hands-on lab, from building a database to providing namespace-as-a-service or virtual machines.

-After the user clicks the Create button, a series of actions will happen that are all part of the VM’s creation process to build a VM using OpenShift Virtualization and Red Hat Developer Hub.
-These steps are customizable and will be defined on the template.yaml file as part of the Software templates.
+When creating a component from a template in Developer Hub, after the user clicks the Create button, a series of actions will occur as part of the VM creation process to build a virtual machine using OpenShift Virtualization and Red Hat Developer Hub.
+These steps are customizable and will be defined in the template.yaml file as part of the software templates.

-The OpenShift GitOps controller will ensure that the desired state defined on the project and application are applied into the cluster.
-The OpenShift Virtualization operator will ensure that the VMs are being created, pods are running, and the VNC Console is accessible.
+The OpenShift GitOps controller will ensure that the desired state defined in the project and application are applied to the cluster.
+The OpenShift Virtualization operator will ensure that VMs are created, pods are running, and the VNC Console is accessible.

-Below, we detail the utility of using Helm Charts in conjunction with virtual machines (VMs).
+Below, we detail the benefits of using Helm Charts in conjunction with virtual machines (VMs).

-You can simplify virtual machine (VM) creation by using instance types, an easy way to define your VM’s manifest.
-You can customize the Helm Charts as much as you want and use specific configurations to build your VM.
-Creating virtual machines from instance types.
+You can simplify virtual machine (VM) creation by using instance types, which provide an easy way to define your VM’s manifest.
+You can customize the Helm Charts extensively and use specific configurations to build your VM.

-Your Helm chart files can represent all the virtual machine definitions.
-For this use case, the Helm charts are:
+Your Helm chart files can represent all virtual machine definitions.
+For this use case, the Helm charts include:

 -

-_template/helpers.tpl: to hold the variables such as labels, annotations to be used on the manifest files.
+_template/helpers.tpl: Holds variables such as labels and annotations to be used in the manifest files. -

-template/vm.yaml: kubevirt.io/v1 VirtualMachine object representing the instance of the virtual machine that will be created in OpenShift.
+template/vm.yaml: a VirtualMachine object representing the instance of the virtual machine that will be created in OpenShift. -

-chart.yaml: Including the Chart’s definition, such as name and version.
+chart.yaml: Contains the Chart’s definition, such as name and version. -

-Developer Hub reads from the parameters coming from the UI and software templates definitions:
+Developer Hub reads the parameters from the UI and software template definitions:

 action: fetch:template

-From there, it clones the repo with a new source code representing the VM source code.
-In this case, we only have one file, the catalog-info.yaml:
+The system clones the repository with new source code representing the VM source code.
+In this case, we only have one file: the catalog-info.yaml:

 action: publish:gitlab

-Using the catalog-info.yaml file, Developer Hub will register this component, making it available in the Developer Hub UI:
+Using the catalog-info.yaml file, Developer Hub registers this component, making it available in the Developer Hub UI:

 action: catalog:register

-Step 4: Generating the deployment resources and artifacts
+Step 4: Generating the GitOps Deployment Resources and Artifacts

-Building the templates using the software templates defined in the manifest folder and reading from the template.yaml file to create the manifests in a new repository representing the values required to build the VM:
+The system builds the GitOps resource files using the software templates defined in the manifest folder to create the manifests in a new GitOps repository containing the values required to build the VM:

 action: fetch:template